evgenyneu/warrah/README.md

 warrah [PATH]
 ```

 *PATH*: The path to the code file to strip comments from.
-The program will automatically detect the language based on the file extension or file name.
+The language is auto-detected from the file name or extension.

-The output is sent to stdout.
-If you want to save the output to a file, use the `>` operator on Unix-like systems:
+Output goes to stdout, use `>` to save it:

 ```bash
 warrah code.py > code_no_comments.py